 Either way, you'll need an appraisal of your collection to determine its exact value.
 That document should include an explanation of how the appraisal was conducted, as well as price comparisons to pieces similar to those in your collection.
 It can also serve as an inventory of the collection.
 You may be asked to provide bills of sale (or copies of them) for certain works of art, the history of ownership of certain works, and even photographs of the individual works in the collection.
 As for pricing, you may qualify for a discount if you can show that you have a functioning security system protecting your home.

 One other thing worth keeping in mind: The types of coverage discussed here apply to private collectors.
 Galleries, dealers or collectors who regularly buy art with the intent to sell it for a profit need business coverage.
 Artists also need business coverage.

 Whatever your circumstances, don't leave your coverage up to chance.
-Get in touch with a licensed agent and inquire about protection for your art collection.
-While you might be loath to part with the money necessary to cover it right now, the additional investment will pay off in the long run.
-You'll have peace of mind knowing that your artwork is protected.
+Get in touch with a licensed agent and ask about protecting you collection.
+While you might not be thrilled about spending the money to cover it, the additional investment will pay off in the long run in terms of the peace of mind knowing your artwork is protected.

 Carrie Van Brunt-Wiley is Editor of the HomeInsurance.com blog.
 She has been writing insurance news and consumer information for HomeInsurance.com since 2008.
 She graduated from the University of North Carolina in Wilmington in 2005 with a B.A. in Professional Writing and Journalism.